 View point has limited spots between the trees for fly fishing, but be careful of walkers going up the scenic point.

 The south west Olympic ring side has a nice point and piers that you can fly fish for land based.
 As well as the rowing course end at the north east side, north east end section.

 Loch style fishing from a boat is also popular on Lake Wendouree with fly fisherman and it is very effective.
 You use a parachute drogue to slow the boat down as it drifts down wind and you cast ahead of the boat and the flies are stripped in fast.
 (Roly Poly style retrieval.
 Basically you stick the rod under your armpit and use both hands to strip the line in, hand over hand.)
 Two flies are normally fished together.
 Before the flies are recast, some anglers pause and dribble (hang) the flies on top of the water for exciting takes.

-A boat or kayak is ideal for Wendouree, as you can get away from the walkers around the walking track there is more room for the back cast.
+A boat or kayak is ideal for fly fishing at Wendouree, as you can get away from the walkers around the walking track there is more room for the back cast.
 Or you can fish certain spots closer to the weed beds, or wind-lanes can be productive.

 For fly fishing a wide brimmed hat and a pair of Polaroid sunglasses are a good combination for cutting the glare off the water and you might even spot a fish or two cruising about on sunny days.

 For the beginner fly fisher, the hat and sunnies also help protect against stray flies.
 (And sun protection.)

 A 6 weight fly rod and fly line weight would is fine for fly fishing at Wendouree.

 I like a 7 weight rod and fly line for the windy days.

 A 5 weight fly rod and fly line can be an option for calmer days and fishing smaller waters as well around Ballarat.